 The substance-free room option offers an additional measure of support for students who choose not to drink, smoke or use illegal drugs.

 - No tobacco products of any kind are kept in the room, regardless of whether they are actually used.

 - Alcoholic beverages and behavior stemming from their use is not permitted in the room, regardless of the student’s age.

 - Illegal drugs, drug paraphernalia and items promoting a drug culture (posters, clothing, etc.) are not kept or displayed in the room.

-Community members who voluntarily choose substance-free housing are committed to that choice and believe it is significant to their success at the University of Michigan.
+Community members who voluntarily choose a substance-free environmnet are committed to that choice and believe it is significant to their success at the University of Michigan.
 University Housing also takes this commitment seriously.

-For policies related to substance–free rooms and conflict resolution arising from non-compliance, see the student guide, Community Living at Michigan.
+For policies related to substance–free rooms and conflict resolution arising from non-compliance, see the guide at the Community Living at Michigan site.

 - Family Housing